w3f/polkadot-wiki/docs/maintain-guides-how-to-join-council.md

 Submitting your candidacy for the council requires a small bond of DOT / KSM.
 The bond will be forfeited if your candidacy does not win or become a runner-up and will be kept otherwise.
 You only receive your bond back, if you manually renounce your candidacy before losing.
-Runner-ups are selected after every round and are reserved members in case one of the winners gets forcefully removed.
+Runners-up are selected after every round and are reserved members in case one of the winners gets forcefully removed.